 Allow specific traffic

 The rules that you use to define network access should be as specific as possible.
-This strategy is referred to as the principle of least privilege, and it forces control over network traffic.
+This strategy is the principle of least privilege, and it forces control over network traffic.
 Specify as many parameters as possible in the rules.

 A layer 4 firewall uses the following parameters for an access rule: